michael-betz/kiff/README.md

 ![diff example](example.png)

-It works by using `plot_layers.py` to make Kicad plot each layer of each version as `.pdf` into 2 temporary directories.
+It works by using `plot_layers.py` to make KiCad plot each layer of each version as `.pdf` into 2 temporary directories.
 Then `pdftoppm` is called to crop the pdfs and convert them to bitmap.
 Bitmap data is read by `PIL` over stdin and the diff image is created in python using numpy arrays.